manfromfms/xvocab/github/root/fr/README.md

 1. Open the `start.bat` file.
 Please do not close this file while using the app
 2. Open [`http://localhost:4100`](http://localhost:4100) in any web browser

-# Contributing

-We welcome contributions to Xvocab.
-Please feel free to submit a pull request or open an issue to suggest improvements or report bugs.

-# License

-Xvocab is open-source and licensed under the [MIT License](https://opensource.org/licenses/MIT).